Tag Archives: communication

 Neither the USDF or Legerete dressage models train horses into self carriage by riding on a long floppy rein.
 That doesn’t mean in dressage that horses are never ridden on a loose rein.
 What this means is the release to a loose rein has a purpose that the horse understands.
 Horses need to be educated in a partnership of contact where the rider releases the horse to a loose rein for moments at a time when the horse is in a position of balance and relaxation and in the desired frame chosen by the rider (not the horse).
 The release is a reward.

-If the reins are loose without education to the horse, it leaves the horse wondering what the rider wants.
-Loose reins give opportunity for the horse to make decisions of its own about position, direction, tempo, gait, eating grass, wondering off, or heading back to its buddies.
-Then SNAP the horse is quickly punished in the mouth leading to bit avoidance when the rider takes up the loose reins to a quick contact to tell the horse to stay put.
+If the reins are loose without a purpose, it leaves the horse wondering what the rider wants.
+Naturally the horse makes decisions of its own about position, direction, tempo, gait, eating grass, wondering off, or heading back to its buddies.
+Then the reins are quickly snapped up with abrupt contact.
+The horse is punished in the mouth and doesn’t know why.
+This leads to bit avoidance.

 In addition, it is true that many naturally gaited horses travel smooth on a long floppy rein.
 Lady is one of them.
-However, her natural way of going is hollow, disengaged and on the shoulders (as you see in the “long and low and on the forehand picture above).
+However, her natural way of going is hollow, disengaged and on the shoulders as seen below.

 While Lady’s gait is smooth while traveling with her nose to the ground, it isn’t good for her soundness long term, nor is it a two-way dialogue with me.
 It’s kind of like being at the dinner table with family and everyone is on their cell phone.
 She’s there, yet not present.
 Plus, she is prone to tripping.